widaborz/webjive-suite/docs/src/index.rst

     * Widgets: the documentation of how the widgets works
     * `How to deploy a widget`_

-    ..
-How to deploy a widget_: https://webjive.readthedocs.io/en/latest/widget.html
+    .. _How to deploy a widget: https://webjive.readthedocs.io/en/latest/widget.html

 TangoGQL
     A GraphQL implementation for Tango, used by Webjive to access the Tango